ssrg-vt/popcorn-benchmark/heterogeneous_test_suits/redis/README.md

 * `src`: contains the Redis implementation, written in C.
 * `tests`: contains the unit tests, implemented in Tcl.
 * `deps`: contains libraries Redis uses.
 Everything needed to compile Redis is inside this directory; your system just needs to provide `libc`, a POSIX compatible interface and a C compiler.
 Notably `deps` contains a copy of `jemalloc`, which is the default allocator of Redis under Linux.
 Note that under `deps` there are also things which started with the Redis project, but for which the main repository is not `antirez/redis`.
+An exception to this rule is `deps/geohash-int` which is the low level geocoding library used by Redis: it originated from a different project, but at this point it diverged so much that it is developed as a separated entity directly inside the Redis repository.

 There are a few more directories but they are not very important for our goals here.
 We'll focus mostly on `src`, where the Redis implementation is contained,